Year of Young People 2018

-In September 2018, we're reporting on children and young people's mental health.
-A group of young people affected by mental health helped us scope the report and will advise how to communicate key messages from the report to their peers.
-A member of the Scottish Youth Parliament is part of our advisory group for this audit.
+In September 2018, we reported on children and young people's mental health.
+A group of young people affected by mental health helped us scope the report and advised how to communicate key messages from the report to their peers.
+A member of the Scottish Youth Parliament was part of our advisory group for this audit.

 Our future work

 Our Youth Advisory Panel will support our future work on these reports: